buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="snp5.4" %}
   - What is the difference between an Ordinary and an Enlightened being?

+{% include content_blurb.html category="canon" slug="iti58" %}
+  - Though in the world, the arahant is no longer of it.

 {% include content_blurb.html category="canon" slug="sn21.10" %}
   - What makes one truly renounced?